apple-juju/ADA_Chilling_Effects/index.md

 These two articles clearly are strong outliers inside our dataset.
 There are very logical explanations for this:

-- Iceland stands out in June and July 2016 because of their results during the Football World Cup of 2016
+- Iceland stands out in June and July 2016 because of their results during the Football World Cup of 2016,
-- The EU stands out in June 2016 because of the Brexit vote happening the same month
+- The EU stands out in June 2016 because of the Brexit vote happening the same month.

 In order to preserve the validity of our regressions later on, we remove both articles from the dataset.

 <img src=".\images\distribution_cleaned.jpg">

-We can finally plot our data using the same methods used in the paper
+We can finally plot our data using the same methods used in the paper.

 <img src=".\images\privacy.png">